• Join

 Canadian Nurses Protective Society > Education & Resources > Nursing Students

-Did you know that the Canadian Nurses Protective Society offers free educational resources (including webinars!) to nursing students?
+Did you know that the Canadian Nurses Protective Society offers free educational resources (including webinars) to nursing students?
 These resources will help you learn more about the legal risks in nursing and how to improve patient care.
 Click here to register.

 Once you’ve registered with us, go ahead and sign up for one of our webinars!
 We also have some new educational case studies and student resources coming shortly.

-CNPS Publications
+CNPS Publications & Resources

 Articles: The CNPS has authored articles on a variety of legal issues of interest.